codingthefuturewithai/ollama-local-model-testing/test-plans/coding-tests-category.md

 - **Completeness (30%):** All requirements implemented
 - **Code Quality (30%):** Production-ready code with proper error handling

+---

+### CT-07: Complex App Refactoring
+**Objective:** Evaluate the model's ability to refactor a multi-module application for improved structure, testability, and code quality, including adding unit test scaffolding.
+**Complexity:** High
+**Expected Duration:** 180-300 seconds

+**Test Description:**
+The model is provided with a simple command-line task manager application spread across three Python modules (`main_app.py`, `logic.py`, `utils.py`).
+The task is to refactor this application, improve its structure, enhance testability, and add `pytest` scaffolding for unit tests.

+**Input:**
+The source code for the "Simple Command-Line Task Manager":
+- `main_app.py`: Handles command-line interaction and user interface.
+- `logic.py`: Contains the core `Task` and `TaskManager` classes and business logic.
+- `utils.py`: Provides utility functions, such as loading and saving tasks to a JSON file.

+**Requirements:**
+- Analyze the existing application structure across the three provided modules.
+- Propose and implement refactoring changes to improve modularity, readability, and maintainability (e.g., better class design, separation of concerns, use of type hints).
+- Ensure the core functionality of the task manager (adding, viewing, completing, saving, loading tasks) remains intact after refactoring.
+- Add `pytest` compatible unit test scaffolding for the core logic in the `logic.py` module.
+This should include:
+    - A new test file (e.g., `test_logic.py`).
+    - Example test cases for `TaskManager` methods like adding a task, listing tasks, completing a task, and potentially edge cases.
+    - Mocks or stubs for file I/O operations if necessary for testing the logic in isolation.
+- Provide a brief explanation of:
+    - The key refactoring decisions made and their benefits.
+    - The structure of the `pytest` test scaffolding and how to run the tests.
+    - Any assumptions made during the refactoring process.

+**Evaluation Criteria:**
+- **Refactoring Quality (40%):** Effectiveness of the structural improvements, adherence to Python best practices, improved clarity and organization.
+- **Test Scaffolding (30%):** Correctness and completeness of the `pytest` scaffolding, relevance and coverage of example test cases, proper use of testing concepts (e.g., mocks).
+- **Explanation (20%):** Clarity, conciseness, and insightfulness of the explanation for refactoring choices and testing strategy.
+- **Code Quality (10%):** Readability, style, comments, and type hinting in the refactored code and new test files.

+---

 ## Success Criteria

 ### Overall Category Performance